Limited X-Ray License and Certification Information

 Employment Outlook and Salary Information

 The U.S. Bureau of Labor Statistics (BLS) predicted 21% employment growth, from 2012-2022, for radiologic technologists, including x-ray technicians.
-In 2013, the BLS reported an annual median salary of $55,200 for radiologic technologists in general.
-At that time, the top-paying states included Massachusetts, California, Alaska, District of Columbia and Rhode Island.
+In 2014, the BLS reported an annual median salary of $55,870 for radiologic technologists in general.
+At that time, the top-paying states included California, District of Columbia, Massachusetts, Alaska and Hawaii.

 Related to Limited X-Ray License and Certification Information